-Clofedanol Uses, Dosage, Side Effects, Food Interaction and all others data.
+Clofedanol Uses, Dosage, Side Effects and more

 Clofedanol is a centrally-acting cough suppressant available in Canada under the trade name Ulone.
 It is not available in the United States.